bondhugula/pluto/README.md

 - LLVM/Clang (2.9 or higher) along with its development/header files is needed
   for the pet submodule.
 These packages are available in distribution repositories, or could be installed by building LLVM and Clang from sources.
+  On a Fedora distribution, these could be typically installed with:
+  $ dnf -y install llvm-devel clang-devel

 - LLVM FileCheck is used for Pluto's test suite.
 (On a Fedora, this is part of the 'llvm' package.)